 Patrick W. Thomas

-He is also a contributor to Procedurally Taxing, a blog that considers developments in issues relating to tax procedure and tax administration.
+Thomas’s research interests are in federal and state tax procedure and policy.
+He is also a contributor to Procedurally Taxing, a blog that considers developments in federal tax procedure and tax administration.

 Courses TaughtLAW75605, Tax Clinic I

 Areas of Expertise

 In the NewsHow Ending Tax-free Tuition Waivers Could Impact U.S. Higher Ed, Knowledge@Wharton, December 6, 2017